Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 \subsection{Semi-supervised learning}

-As previously mentioned, in order to tackle the labeled data scarcity issue, \acronym~ relies on a combination of two semi-supervised learning techniques: \textit{Active Learning} and \textit{Label Propagation}.
-The former is used to obtain the ground truth from the user only when the confidence on the prediction is low.
-The latter is used to propagate available labels to unlabeled data.
+In the following, we describe how each client semi-automatically provide labels to the stream of unlabeled sensor data. \acronym~ relies on a combination of two semi-supervised learning techniques: \textit{Active Learning} and \textit{Label Propagation}.